moto-timo/yocto-docs/documentation/security-manual/vulnerabilities.rst

 The Yocto Project maintains a `list of known vulnerabilities
 <https://valkyrie.yocto.io/pub/non-release/patchmetrics/>`__
-for packages in Poky and OE-Core, tracking the evolution of the number of unpatched CVEs and the status of patches.
+for packages in :term:`OpenEmbedded-Core (OE-Core)`, tracking the evolution of the number of unpatched CVEs and the status of patches.
 Such information is available for the current development version and for each supported release.

-Security is a process, not a product, and thus at any time, a number of security issues may be impacting Poky and OE-Core.
+Security is a process, not a product, and thus at any time, a number of security issues may be impacting :term:`OpenEmbedded-Core (OE-Core)`.
 It is up to the maintainers, users, contributors and anyone interested in the issues to investigate and possibly fix them by updating software components to newer versions or by applying patches to address them.
-It is recommended to work with Poky and OE-Core upstream maintainers and submit patches to fix them, see ":doc:`/contributor-guide/submit-changes`" for details.
+It is recommended to work with :term:`OpenEmbedded-Core (OE-Core)` upstream maintainers and submit patches to fix them, see ":doc:`/contributor-guide/submit-changes`" for details.

 Vulnerability check at build time